-This indication is approved under accelerated approval based on overall response rate and duration of response.
-Continued approval for this indication may be contingent upon verification and description of clinical benefit in confirmatory trials.
+These indications are approved under accelerated approval based on overall response rate and duration of response.
+Continued approval for these indications may be contingent upon verification and description of clinical benefit in confirmatory trials.

 Important Safety Information

-Pneumonitis occurred in 10% of patients who received GAVRETO, including 2.7% with Grade 3/4, and 0.5% with fatal reactions.
-Monitor for pulmonary symptoms indicative of interstitial lung disease (ILD)/pneumonitis.
+Interstitial Lung Disease (ILD)/Pneumonitis occurred in 10% of patients who received GAVRETO, including 2.7% with Grade 3/4, and 0.5% with fatal reactions.
+Monitor for pulmonary symptoms indicative of ILD/pneumonitis.
 Withhold GAVRETO and promptly investigate for ILD in any patient who presents with acute or worsening of respiratory symptoms (e.g., dyspnea, cough, and fever).
 Withhold, reduce dose or permanently discontinue GAVRETO based on severity of confirmed ILD.

 Hypertension occurred in 29% of patients, including Grade 3 hypertension in 14% of patients.
 Overall, 7% had their dose interrupted and 3.2% had their dose reduced for hypertension.
 Treatment-emergent hypertension was most commonly managed with anti-hypertension medications.
 Do not initiate GAVRETO in patients with uncontrolled hypertension.
 Optimize blood pressure prior to initiating GAVRETO.
 Monitor blood pressure after 1 week, at least monthly thereafter and as clinically indicated.
 Initiate or adjust anti-hypertensive therapy as appropriate.
 Withhold, reduce dose, or permanently discontinue GAVRETO based on the severity.

 Hepatotoxicity: Serious hepatic adverse reactions occurred in 2.1% of patients treated with GAVRETO.
-Increased AST occurred in 69% of patients, including Grade 3/4 in 5.4% and increased ALT occurred in 46% of patients, including Grade 3/4 in 6%.
+Increased aspartate aminotransferase (AST) occurred in 69% of patients, including Grade 3/4 in 5% and increased alanine aminotransferase (ALT) occurred in 46% of patients, including Grade 3/4 in 6%.
 The median time to first onset for increased AST was 15 days (range: 5 days to 1.5 years) and increased ALT was 22 days (range: 7 days to 1.7 years).
 Monitor AST and ALT prior to initiating GAVRETO, every 2 weeks during the first 3 months, then monthly thereafter and as clinically indicated.
 Withhold, reduce dose or permanently discontinue GAVRETO based on severity.